Jesusr1297/django/README.md

 # django

-django project I've been woriking on.
+django project I've been working on.
 Still on progress